 Mr. Zaritsky currently serves as the CFO of the Corporation and has served in that capacity since June 2011.
-Mr. Zaritsky also serves as director and chair of the audit committee of Talisker Resources Inc. since April 2019, director of Monetta Gold Inc. since January 2021, and director of Silver Mountain.
+Mr. Zaritsky also serves as director of Monetta Gold Inc. since January 2021, and director of Silver Mountain.
 Prior to the 2014 Arrangement, he was also the CFO of Oban Exploration Limited.
 Mr. Zaritsky possesses over ten years of Canadian public practice experience with exposure to various types of engagements and clients, gained through managing audit engagements of publicly listed companies traded on the TSX, TSX Venture Exchange and Canadian National Stock Exchange.
 He obtained his Chartered Professional Accountant designation in 2003 and holds dual Bachelor of Arts degrees in accounting and economics from Brock University and Western University, respectively.